franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 1. Organize the participants in small teams (2-3 people) with a computer per team if you want to do the coding part.
 2. (20 min) Discussion about user stories.
 Some teams could need an introduction to the concept.
 3. (20-30 min) Slice the product in 10-20 demo-able user stories or slices.
 They should be doable in less than 8 minutes.
-UI mockup, creation of data tables, etc., are not considered slices.
+UI mockup, creation of data tables, and other technical things, are not considered slices by themselves.
 A valid slice provides new value to the user.
 4. Discuss the slices.
 5. (40 min) [OPTIONAL] Develop the application in 40 minutes: 5 iterations (sprints) of 8 minutes each.
 6. (15-20 min) Debrief